nidhigurukumar/nidhigurukumar/README.md

 ----

-## Clinical Data Analyst Intern May 2023 – Aug 2023
+## Clinical Data Analyst Intern
-EVE Health Care Pvt Ltd | Remote, India
+EVE Health Care Pvt Ltd | Remote, India | May 2023 – Aug 2023
 - Validated and processed clinical and patient utilization data using Python, SQL, and Azure, delivering 10 healthcare KPIs and 6 visualizations presented to clinical leadership in monthly reviews.